 You will typically be on the go all day, leaving your hotel after an early breakfast and often returning after dinner.
 Your day will often be fast-paced and include a lot of walking, so be sure to bring comfortable walking shoes.
 There may not be a lot of time to shop, and some lunches may be quick so that students get to see as much as possible.

 You will stay in safe, clean and comfortable hotels with private bathrooms.
 As an adult, you’ll be assigned to a room with two single beds.
-If you do not designate a roommate, you will be assigned to room with another adult of the same gender—either from your group or one of the other groups with which you’re traveling.
+If you do not designate a roommate, you will be assigned to room with another adult based on the sex/gender identified on your passports—either from your group or one of the other groups with which you’re traveling.
 Couples can request a room with one large bed for no additional fee, and individuals may request a room with one single bed for an additional fee.
 Read more about rooms and roommates.

 Breakfast typically includes cereal, bread or rolls, jam, juice, coffee and tea.
 Lunch is your chance to make local culinary discoveries of your own.
 Everyone will have the same meal at dinner, which will be a mix of local specialties and familiar dishes that appeal to younger travelers’ preferred tastes.
 Dinners are included with your tour, but you will be expected to pay for soft drinks and other beverages.
 If you notify your Group Leader that you are vegetarian, you will receive vegetarian meals for the entire tour.
 Please notify your Group Leader if you have other dietary restrictions and we will do our best to accommodate them.
 Read more about meals.